TreacherousDev/Treacherous/README.md

 -------
 -------
 ```
-In this next diagram however, the left and right neighbors are obstructed, so it can only produce new nodes above and below.
+In this next diagram however, the left and right neighbors are obstructed, so it can only produce a new node above and below.
 ```
 -------
 -------